 A fence encloses the entire park, and parents and caregivers keep the gates closed, so no toddlers will escape.
 It’s easy to find street parking, and many of Totland’s visitors are neighborhood folks who push strollers there.
 While it can get pretty hot during sunny days, large trees provide shade in a few areas.

 We recommend Totland for all toddlers, and especially for parents who are on their own with a new second baby.
 It can be hard to take two kids out of the house at first, and at Totland you can be assured that your mobile little one can’t get very far away.
-Two words: FENCED.
+Repeating two words: FENCED.
 IN.

 There is ample street parking.
 Or walk two blocks from North Berkeley BART.

 Several picnic tables make it easy to do a snack or meal at the park.

 Time flies when you’re a toddler at Totland and many children are carried away kicking and screaming each day; they just don’t want to leave.

 Totland’s location is marked below with an A for Awesome.